Zak-Hussain/psychNorms/README.md

 (see section 'psychNorms' in the paper for more details).
 Following several rounds of screening, the results were combined with various psychological norms from the
 South Carolina Psycholinguistic Metabases ([SCOPE](https://www.sc.edu/study/colleges_schools/artsandsciences/psychology/research_clinical_facilities/scope/)) and a [dataset](https://doi.org/10.1080/02643294.2016.1147426) of 65 human-rated experiential attributes.
-The final metabase contains 292 norms, 130 of which are the unique result of the systematic literature search (which returned 171 norms).
+The final metabase contains 292 norms, 130 of which are the unique result of the systematic literature search.
+The search returned 171 norms, 41 of which also exist in SCOPE.

 | Source                  | # Norms | # Ratings     |
 |-------------------------|---------|---------------|